tgorgdotcom/locast2plex/README.md

 3. Configure Plex to use locast2plex:
     - In the Plex settings on your server or web interface, select Live TV/DVR on the left-hand menu and add a device as you would normally add a HDHomeRun.

-    - You must enter the address manually as autodetection will not work here.
+    - You may need to enter the address manually as SSDP autodiscovery is buggy at the moment.
 The address will be the value you set as the `external_addy` as well as the port (for example 127.0.0.1:6077).

     - You may or may not see a box appear showing the recognized locast2plex instance, but even if this is not the case, you should be able to use the "Continue" button on the bottom right.